carlo3247/HoloRepository2020Viewer/README.md

 ## Local Installation
 As of right now this tool can only run in this local repository.
-The tool has only been tested using [python3.7](https://www.python.org/downloads/release/python-370/), this version isrecommended.
+The tool has only been tested using [python3.7](https://www.python.org/downloads/release/python-370/), this version is recommended.
 To do so, first build the environment using one of the [conda](https://docs.conda.io/en/latest/) yaml files.
 There are four different environments based on your hardware and software:

 ||GPU support|CPU only|